Gerbil1511/jsapps/README.md

-Science Shuffle is a revision tool for students stuyding (subjects) at the (ages/keystage?)
+Science Shuffle is a revision tool for students studying Science at KeyStage3.

 ## Authors